-New B-Axis Turning Cycle Amongst Edgecam’s 2017 R2 UpdatesThe latest release of the game-changing Edgecam software introduces a new Turning cycle which includes B-axis movements while machining on a turning centre.
+New B-Axis Turning Cycle Amongst EDGECAM’s 2017 R2 UpdatesThe latest release of the game-changing EDGECAM software introduces a new Turning cycle which includes B-axis movements while machining on a turning center.

 Amongst the updates, when using the Fixture Database it is now possible to measure fixtures and other workholding devices.
 “It’s essential to be able to accurately measure the exact position and size of the fixture, as well as clarifying its relationship to components, stock and any other workholders,” explains John Buehler.

 Regarding Feature Finding, information transmitted by CadLink has been enhanced where ‘Limits and Fit’ data is now passed to the EDGECAM feature.
 This support covers CREO, SolidWorks and Inventor files.
 As well as showing the characteristic of the feature, this information also empowers strategy manager authors to capture and use the data when creating machining routines.

 The Live Job Reports function was previously run as a windows service.
 EDGECAM 2017 R2 swaps it to a desktop application, improving reliability when altering user profiles.

 “With so many software tools available in EDGECAM it can sometimes be difficult to judge which commands to permanently fix on the interface, but the latest release overcomes this with a new Quick Search function,” says John Buehler.
 “Less common functionality can be easily located and deployed by simply searching the command library.”

 The 2017 R2 release continues EDGECAM’s evolution of updating cycle dialogs with pictures and context sensitive help.
 “In this instance Slot Milling, Project Flow Curves and Project Circular Pattern cycles have all been updated.
 This feature not only assists regular users to easily interpret infrequently used commands, but it also aids less familiar users to quickly understand fundamental functionality.”